marcobeierer/wordpress-linkchecker/src/readme.txt

 * Show edit link for URLs that could be assigned to a post.
 * Improved status codes page.
-* Improved professional version page.
+* Improved Pro version page.
 * Bugfix: Reset retries count before every check.
 * Crawler: Performance optimizations and some bug fixes.